mendhak/gradle-crowdin-plugin/README.md

 ## Building

-To build, run the uploadArchives task under upload.
+To build, run the `uploadArchives` task under upload.
 This doesn't actually upload it anywhere, it just copies it to the 'repo' folder.

-To reference it in another project locally, modify the gradle file to look like so:
+You can then reference it in another project locally, modify the gradle file to look like so:

     buildscript {
         repositories {